 My practice is open to all individuals who are willing to make a commitment and respect our partnership.
 I prefer to work with people age ten (10) plus; however, I am happy to work with children in a Family Therapy context.
 The reason for this age limit is because there are many counselors in the area who specialize in child therapy and I feel that environment is best for kiddos who’s maturity level or age is under ten.

-I am currently lining up a continuing education schedule to learn advanced counseling skills or certificates in specialized areas.
+I consistently pursue continuing education schedule to learn advanced counseling skills or certificates in specialized areas.
 One of my passions and continuing education goals is multicultural counseling.
-Yes, all counselors should possess higher education regarding multiculturalism; however, to make it a specialized focus means the counselor has a deeper understanding of the cultural influences in a person's life.
+Yes, all counselors should possess higher education regarding multiculturalism; however, to make it a specialized focus means the counselor has a deeper understanding of the cultural influences in a person’s life.
 This may include socioeconomic factors, race, nationality, heritage, religion, disabilities, genders and sexuality.
 This means the counselor strives to understand the micro, mezzo and macro perspectives and historical roots of the different multicultural factors that make up your life.

 Another area I gravitate toward is transition from major life events whether they are positive or negative in nature.
 One aspect of specializing in the topic of transition is that it has no demographic boundaries.
 People of all ages experience life changes that require them to learn new skills so they can adapt in a healthy manner and tap into their resilience.